Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: EXPERIMENTS

+In this section, we conduct RLHF experiments on Atari games and Mujoco environments to validate the efficiency of SoBiRL, and one synthetic experiment to verify the convergence of M-SoBiRL.
+The experiment details and parameter settings are provided in \cref{sec:details_exp}.
+We have made the code available on \href{https://github.com/UCAS-YanYang/SoBiRL}{https://github.com/UCAS-YanYang/SoBiRL}.

-The results are presented in \cref{fig:beamrider}, showing that even in the face of unknown rewards, the performance of SoBiRL is on a par with the baseline SAC.
-Additionally, SoBiRL achieves a higher episodic return and a longer episodic life than DRLHF within the same outer timesteps.
-Another interesting observation is that, compared to the ground truth, the preference prediction based on the reward model of DRLHF achieves an accuracy of approximately $85\%$, while it hovers around $54\%$ with the reward model of SoBiRL.
+In RLHF experiments, we compare SoBiRL with the bilevel algorithms DRLHF \citep{christiano2017rlhf}, PBRL \citep{shen2024bilevelRL}, HPGD \cite{thoma2024HPGD}, and a baseline algorithm SAC \citep{haarnoja2018sac,haarnoja2018sacauto}.
+All the bilevel solvers harness deep neural networks to predict rewards, while the baseline SAC receives ground-truth rewards for training.
+The results are reported in Figures \ref{fig:beamrider}, \ref{fig:rlhf2}, \ref{fig:Mujoco}, and \cref{tab:overall_exp}, showing that even in the face of unknown rewards, the performance of SoBiRL is on a par with the baseline SAC.
+Additionally, SoBiRL achieves a higher episodic return than the compared methods within the same timesteps.
+Another interesting observation is that, taking BeamRider for example, compared to the ground truth, the preference prediction based on the reward model of DRLHF achieves an accuracy of approximately $85\%$, while it hovers around $54\%$ with the reward model of SoBiRL.
 This stems from different update rules.
 Specifically, DRLHF alternates between learning a policy given the parameterized reward $r(x)$ and minimizing~$\mathbb{E}\zkh{l_h}$ based on collecting trajectories, which decouples the task into two separate phases.
-It aligns preferences with the ground truth, but overlooks the exploration for rewards promoting better policy.
+It aligns preferences, but overlooks the exploration for rewards promoting better policy.
 Nevertheless, SoBiRL glues the two levels via the hyper-gradient ${\nabla}{\phi}$, with the first term~\eqref{eq:mf_hypergrad1} exploiting the preference information to align the reward predictor and the second term~\eqref{eq:mf_hypergrad2} exploring the implicit reward to unearth a more favorable policy.
-Therefore, SoBiRL produces superior results in reward prediction and policy optimization, although it may exhibit lower accuracy in alignment of trajectory preference.
+Therefore, SoBiRL produces superior results in reward prediction, although it exhibits lower accuracy in alignment of trajectory preference.